cider-ci/cider-ci_user-interface/README.md

 It is possible to run this part of Cider-CI in development mode without connecting it to the other Cider-CI services.
-It is also possible to use MRI ruby (instead of JRuby, or the whole Torquebox stack even) in development mode.
+It is also possible to use MRI ruby (instead of JRuby) in development mode.

-There will be no real interaction, e.g. creating or even running an execution.
-It is therefore generally helpful to load some data into the database, e.g. from a dump of your production server.
+    RAILS_RELATIVE_URL_ROOT=/cider-ci-dev rails s -p 8888

+### Messaging

+The application will try to open a connection to the configured message broker.
+It will continue when in `development` or `test` environment with a warning (to the console and log) if the connection could not be established.

+Message consumers are bound if and only if `MESSAGING_BIND_CONSUMERS` is set and not blank!
+It is advisable to bind the consumers in a second process during development, e.g.

+    MESSAGING_BIND_CONSUMERS=true rails c

 ## License